ISO week date: Differences to other calendars

 Solar astronomic phenomena, such as equinoxes and solstices, vary in the Gregorian calendar over a range spanning three days, over the course of each 400-year cycle, while the ISO Week Date calendar has a range spanning 9 days.
 For example, there are March equinoxes on 1920-W12-6 and 2077-W11-5 in UT.

 The year number of the ISO week very often differs from the Gregorian year number for dates close to 1 January.
-For example, 29 December 1986 is ISO 1987-W01-1, i.e., it is in year 1987 instead of 1986.
-A programming bug confusing these two year numbers is probably the cause of some Android users of Twitter being unable to log in around midnight of 29 December 2014 UTC.
+For example, 29 December 2025 is ISO 2026-W01-1, i.e. it is in "week year" 2026 instead of 2025.
+Confusing these two year numbers has caused some software bugs.

 The ISO week calendar relies on the Gregorian calendar, which it augments, to define the new year day (Monday of week 01).
 As a result, extra weeks are spread across the 400-year cycle in a complex, seemingly random pattern.
-(However, a relatively simple algorithm to determine whether a year has 53 weeks from its ordinal number alone is shown under "Weeks per year" above.)
 Most calendar reform proposals using leap week designs strive to simplify and harmonize this pattern, some by choosing a different leap cycle (e.g. 293 years).

 Not all parts of the world consider the week to begin with Monday.
 For example, in some Muslim countries, the normal work week begins on Saturday, while in Israel it begins on Sunday.
 In much of the Americas, although the work week is usually defined to start on Monday, the calendar week is often considered to start on Sunday.

 Algorithms

 Calculating the week number from an ordinal date

 The week number (WW or woy for week of year) of any date can be calculated, given its ordinal date (i.e. day of the year, doy or DDD, 1–365 or 366) and its day of the week (D or dow, 1–7).

-When using serial numbers for dates (e.g. in spreadsheets), doy is the serial number for a date minus the serial number for 31st December of the previous year, or alternatively minus the serial number for 1st January the same year plus one.
+When using serial numbers for dates (e.g. in spreadsheets), doy is the serial number for a date minus the serial number for 31 December of the previous year, or alternatively minus the serial number for 1 January the same year plus one.